 Aortic GAGs, Aortic Glycosaminoglycans, Glycosaminoglycans, Glycosaminoglycanes, Glycosaminoglycannes, Heparinoid Fraction, Heparinoids, Héparinoïdes, Mesoglicano, Mésoglycane, Mucopolysaccharide, Sulfomucopolysaccharide.

-Overview InformationMesoglycan is a substance obtained from cow lung or cow blood vessel (aorta) or pig intestine.
-It is used as medicine for various blood vessel disorders.
-Depending on the use, mesoglycan is taken by mouth, or applied to the skin, or given by injection into the muscle (intramuscularly) or the bloodstream (intravenously, by IV).
+Overview InformationMesoglycan is a substance obtained from cow lungs, cow blood vessels (aorta), or pig intestines.
+It is sometimes extracted and used as medicine for various blood vessel disorders.

 How does it work?Mesoglycan appears to have effects that improve blood flow and reduce the risk of clotting.

 - Long-term blood flow problems in the brain (cerebrovascular diseases).
 Some research shows that taking mesoglycan by mouth for 6 months seems to improve quality of life in people with cerebrovascular disease.

 - Narrowing of blood vessels that causes poor blood flow to the limbs (peripheral arterial disease).
 Some research shows that taking mesoglycan by mouth alone or in combination with mesoglycan given as a shot seems to improve walking distance in patients with leg pain due to peripheral arterial disease.
 However, taking mesoglycan by mouth seems to be less effective for improving walking distance than taking the drug defibrotide.